ankschoubey/blog/src/content/post/life-blog/126-v1-phase-1.md

 comments: true
 excerpt: Phase 1 in the second part of the live hard program after 75 Hard.
 I was able to do all the tasks of 75 Hard and 3 other tasks that were needed including the 8 critical taks.
 In this post, I share my journey and tips.
 tags:
   - non-technical
   - responsibility
 publishDate: 2023-08-27T20:52:08.052481
 last-modified-purpose:
 slug: /life-blog/phase-1
 title: Journey Through Phase 1 Challenge of the Live Hard Program
 toc: false
 image: /images/phase1/2.jpg
-cover-img-style: "position: relative; height:100%"
+cover-img-style: 'position: relative; height:100%'
 ---

 ### Why did I do the phase 1 challenge?